Chapter 13. Configuring applications for a single sign-on

 Note

-Even after Firefox is configured to pass Kerberos credentials, it still requires a valid Kerberos ticket to use.
+Even after configuring Firefox to pass Kerberos credentials, you still need a valid Kerberos ticket.
 To generate a Kerberos ticket, use the kinit command and supply the user password for the user on the KDC.

 [jsmith@host ~] $ kinit